Designing Data-Intensive Applications - Part I Foundations of Data Systems

 Query Languages for Data

-Declarative Queries on
+Declarative Queries on Web

 In a web browser, using declarative CSS styling is much better than manipulating styles imperatively in JavaScript.
 Similarly, in databases, declarative query languages like SQL turned out to be much better than imperative query APIs.